Jayant Sinha

-In May 2014, he was elected to the Lok Sabha as MP, representing the Bharatiya Janata Party from his hometown Hazaribagh in Jharkhand.
-In the 2019 general elections, Sinha was re-elected as Member of Parliament from the same constituency with a record majority.
+In May 2014, he was elected to the Lok Sabha as a Member of Parliament, representing the Bharatiya Janata Party from the Hazaribagh Parliamentary constituency in Jharkhand.
+In the 2019 general election, Sinha was re-elected as Member of Parliament from the same constituency with a record majority.

-During his time as a two-term Member of Parliament, Sinha represented nearly 3 million people in a region heavily reliant on coal mining and facing significant economic and developmental challenges.
-Throughout his tenure, he focused on various infrastructure improvements, including upgrading transportation systems, enhancing healthcare and educational facilities, and supporting initiatives like the Akshaya Patra food program.
-These efforts were aimed at addressing local challenges, fostering growth in the community, and contributing to the overall welfare of the region's residents.
+During his time as a two-term Member of Parliament, Sinha represented over 3 million people in a region with a significant coal-mining economy and persistent development needs.
+During his tenure, he worked on various infrastructure improvements, including upgrading transportation systems, enhancing healthcare and educational facilities, and supporting initiatives like the Akshaya Patra food program.